BlinkDL/RWKV-LM/RWKV-v7/train_temp/README.md

 For reference, use python 3.10+, torch 2.5+, cuda 12.5+, latest deepspeed, but **keep pytorch-lightning==1.9.5**

-The default config only requires 1 GPU with 8G VRAM.
+The default config only requires 1 GPU with 8G VRAM, so it's very easy to test.

 **Train RWKV-7:**
 ```